angelolalmeida/projeto_integrador_2/README.md

 ## Purpose:

-The purpose of this project is to create a website for a recyclers association in the city of Macatuba, SP - Brazil.
+The purpose of this project is to create a website for a recyclers association in the city of Macatuba, State of São Paulo - Brazil.
 The website will provide information about the association, its services, and how to get involved.
 It will also serve as a platform for the association to connect with the community and promote recycling awareness.

 ### Technologies:
 *Back-end:*